dwaring87/rtm-cli/README.md

       tags|t                              Display all tags
       uncomp|unc [indices...]
 Mark one or more Tasks as not complete whoami                              Display RTM user information
-      today                               Display prioritized tasks and tasks due or completed today
+      today                               Display tasks with a priority, due or completed today, or overdue
 ```